Q1. WHAT IS TRANCHE 5A?

 Q3.
 IS THE WHOLE ELECTRICITY BILL CONTESTABLE, OR JUST PART OF IT?

-The "contestable" or competitive elements of the electricity bill, such as peak and off peak energy and Mandatory Renewable Energy Certificates, make up around half the total cost of electricity, it is these cost components which are negotiable.
-Tasmanian Energy Brokers exists to help customers make the most of these opportunities and avoid the pitfalls.
+The "contestable" or competitive elements of the electricity bill, include Peak Energy, Off Peak Energy, Mandatory Renewable Energy Certificates and metering services.
+These components make up over half of the total cost of delivered electricity and it is these cost components which are negotiable.
+Tasmanian Energy Brokers exists to help customers make the most of these negotiable opportunities and to avoid the pitfalls.
+Simply scan the detailed consumption section of your current business electricity account into PDF and submit it online at our Compare page.

 Q4.
 WHAT ABOUT MY RELIABILITY OF SUPPLY, WHO WILL LOOK AFTER THE POLES AND WIRES?

-The other half of the supply costs are predominantly made up of "Network Use of System" (NUoS) or transport charges, which remain regulated monopoly costs.
-Aurora Energy Network will continue to operate and maintain the poles and wires, irrespective of which Retailer you choose.
+Almost half of the cost of delivered electricity is made up of "Network Use of System" (NUoS) or transport charges.
+These energy transport costs remain regulated monopoly costs.
+TasNetworks continues to own, operate and maintain the local poles and wires and restore faults, irrespective of which Retailer you choose.

 Q5.
 IF THE NETWORK COSTS ARE STILL A REGULATED MONOPOLY, IS THERE ANYWAY I CAN SAVE MONEY ON THEM?

-Whilst these Network transport charges are regulated, Tranche 5a users have a choice of several Network tariffs.
-These include Flat Rate, Time of Use and in some cases Maximum Demand (MD) tariffs.
-Some of the Network tariffs may require the installation and possibly additional cost of a different meter or a "smart meter".
-Tasmanian Energy Brokers can help advise you on your choice of Network Tariff.
-Choice of network tariff is often independent of your choice of retail energy supplier and you can sometimes elect to change your network tariff irrespective of when your retail contract ends.
+Whilst the TasNetworks transport charges are regulated, contestable users have a choice of several Network tariffs.
+These include Flat Rate, Time of Use and new Maximum Demand (MD) tariffs.
+Some of the Network tariffs may require the installation and possibly additional cost of a different meter or a "Smart Meter".
+Tasmanian Energy Brokers can help advise you on your choice of Network Tariff options.
+Choice of network tariff, particularly for Large Offer Customers (>150MWh pa around $40,000 pa or more) is independent of your choice of Retail energy supplier.
+Large Offer Customers (LOC's) can elect to change their network tariff irrespective of when their retail energy contract ends.

 Q7.
-I HEARD THAT LAST YEAR SOME CUSTOMERS WERE FORCED INTO CONTESTABLE MARKET CONTRACTS?
-WHAT HAPPENS IF I DON'T WANT TO SIGN ANAYTHING?
+I HEARD SOME CUSTOMERS WERE FORCED ONTO MARKET CONTRACTS?
+WHAT HAPPENS IF I DON'T WANT TO SIGN ANYTHING?

 Q8.
 SO IF I DON'T HAVE TO DO ANYTHING, WHY WOULD I BOTHER AT ALL?

-With a Standing Offer Contract available, the main reason to enter into a contestable market contract is to make savings over this Standing Offer.
+With a Standing Offer Contract available to Small Offer Customers (SOC's), the main reason to enter into a contestable market contract is to make savings over your current Tariff or Standing Offer.
 The amount of savings available (if any) through a negotiated contract, will depend on many factors, including the prevailing electricity market conditions, your consumption profile between peak times and off peak times and increasingly your motivation and willingness to make changes to the way you think about and use energy.
-Tasmanian Energy Brokers are able to help you with these calculations and decisions, but first you need to know you need help, you have to want help and you need about 15 minutes of your time!
+Tasmanian Energy Brokers are able to help you with these calculations and decisions, but first you need to know you need help, you have to want help and you need about 5 minutes of your time to scan and enter your bill details onto the Compare Tab of our website!

 Q9.
 ISN'T RETAIL CONTESTABILITY ALL ABOUT PRICE?

 Finally and most importantly, it's not just about price.
-Energy users should also be aware that the terms and conditions of competitive market contracts are likely to be different to both the old Tariff and the new Standing Offer Contract.
+Energy users should also be aware that the terms and conditions of competitive market contracts are likely to be different to the Standing Offer Contract.
 Energy users should therefore familiarize themselves with the contracts on offer and how these suit your business circumstances and feel comfortable seeking independent legal advice as you would for any other transaction of this value.
+Most importantly competition is a two way street.
+You can choose your retailer but they can also choose how, and sometimes if, they want to deal with you.
+Your payment history and credit ratings are likely to be key factors when retailers are considering making your business an offer.

-If you have any other questions, please let us know, the only reason we are here is to help you.
+If you have any other questions, please email us at [email protected] the only reason we are here is to help you!